Coronavirus (COVID-19) guidance

 Read the Government advice on home moving during the coronavirus (COVID-19) outbreak on GOV.UK.
 This Government guidance applies to people moving between private residential homes.

-See Coronavirus (COVID-19) latest information on the Cumbria County Council website for information regarding closure of schools and nurseries to all except essential workforce.
+See Coronavirus (COVID-19) latest information on the Cumbria County Council website for information on schools and nurseries.

 Keep up to date with any service changes